Social Media Tips & Strategies

 What is the purpose of your social media presence?
 Tie your social goals to broader business objectives.
 Your team needs to know why they are posting.

-• For Brand Awareness: Goal might be to increase follower count by 20% and reach 1 million impressions per quarter.
+• For Brand Awareness: The goal might be to increase follower count by 20% and reach 1 million impressions per quarter.

-• For Lead Generation: Goal could be to drive 500 clicks to a specific landing page per month from social campaigns.
+• For Lead Generation: The goal could be to drive 500 clicks to a specific landing page per month from social campaigns.

-• For Customer Support: Goal might be to reduce response time in DMs and comments to under two hours.
+• For Customer Support: The goal might be to reduce response time in DMs and comments to under two hours.

-• For Community Building: Goal could be to increase engagement rate (likes, comments, shares) by 15% and host one live event monthly.
+• For Community Building: The goal could be to increase engagement rate (likes, comments, shares) by 15% and host one live event monthly.

 Develop a Concrete Social Media Policy